trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 ---
 {% endhighlight %}

-To output the components using a forloop:
+To output the components using a for loop:

 {% highlight html %}
 {% raw %}